Vakenrovec/streaming-tools/README.md

         sudo apt-get install libvpx-dev

-3. What you need to do to install SDL2 is:
+3. what you need to do to install SDL2 is:

         install sdl2
         sudo apt install libsdl2-dev libsdl2-2.0-0 -y